javo8a/ai-accelerator-examples/examples/models-as-a-service-3scale/README.md

 *   Waits for all components (3scale, Model Serving) to become ready.
 *   Deploys a pre-configured Llama 3.2 1B Instruct model for immediate use.
-*   Creates a admin portal user (username `admin` with password retrievable by the system-seed secret in 3scale namespace) for testing.
+*   Creates a 3scale admin portal user (username `admin` with password retrievable from the `system-seed` secret in `3scale` namespace) for testing.
-*   Creates a developer portal user (username `dev1` with password `openshift`) for testing.
+*   Creates a developer portal user (username `dev1` with password `openshift`) for testing
 *   Configures the 3scale developer portal with custom content to give it a look and feel more appropriate to MaaS.
-*   3Scale Admin and Developer portal Openshift Routes in the 3scale namespace pointing to `system-provider` and `system-developer` Openshift Service's respectively.
+*   3scale Admin and Developer portal OpenShift Routes in the `3scale` namespace pointing to `system-provider` and `system-developer` OpenShift Services respectively.

 ### Pre-deployed Model